jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 The next section proved to be the most troublesome of the entire hike.
 More hill water rushed across the trail, this time wide and boggy.
 The choices were: get wet and be direct, hunt for firm footing around the mud, or bypass on the hillside.
 I chose the mud and immediately regretted it as both feet slurped into it in quick succession, my socks above the ankle turning cold with moisture.
 Not hesitating I quickly got out, lamenting my choice as another hiker bypassed me above.
 It was hard not to feel out of practice, but every step is a learning experience, and the mud would soon fade.
 An investment in good hiking socks would keep the water at bay.

-Before the bridge I watched the water flow between stone brick walls and across multiple choreographed weirs, navigating the S-bend gently and ordely.
+Before the bridge I watched the water flow between stone brick walls and across multiple choreographed weirs, navigating the S-bend gently and orderly.
 Moments later it struck me, looking backwards down the train line, that I had just witnessed an aqueduct.
 The stream here was intentionally diverted across a bridge to keep it from the rail line and allow it to proceed down the valley unhindered.

 <img src="../../public/photos/settle-carlisle-railway-4.jpeg" />

 All that remained to my north was the final stretch of line before the tunnel.
-Here a box of stone brick wall encicles the cutting.
+Here a box of stone brick wall encircles the cutting.
 Proceeding around to its rear behind the tunnel, I was soon dismayed to find no clear vantage point on the line and bridge below.
 Where had this photographer stood that winter's day?
 Without having downloaded their photo to my phone, I pondered idly.
 Was there an angle I was missing?
 Had they hopped the wall?
 Was their telephoto lens distorting my perception of this place?

 I paced back and forth, looking for a gap in the wall, but there was none.
 Extra metal wire fencing had been affixed to the brickwork in recent times which deterred a climb, rightfully so considering the potential to tumble onto a live train line, even despite the smaller fence below.
 The dirt mound directly above the tunnel blocked the view I sought.
 There was only a small window where this hill subsided, though the angle was too oblique to match perfectly.